Type 2 Diabetes

 Will I need medication or insulin for Type 2 diabetes?

 Some people take medication to manage diabetes, along with diet and exercise.
 Your healthcare provider may recommend oral diabetes medications.
 These are pills or liquids that you take by mouth.
-For example, a medicine called metformin helps control the amount of glucose your liver produces.
+For example, a medicine called metformin helps regulate the amount of glucose your liver produces.

 You can also take insulin to help your body use sugar more efficiently.
 Insulin comes in the following forms: